dhthwy/r/README.md

 "I don't have an identity.

+Recall what happened because I have no known identity.

 I've tried everything I can think of, in many cases, more than once.

 But I always get blown up.